 Head Coach Tim Mead

-Walsh University alumni Tim Mead begins his 30th season as the Cavs’ field general.
-The all-time leader in victories (629), Mead guided the 2012 Cavs to a 28-24 finish in their final year in the American Mideast Conference.
-Mead now faces the challenge of leading the Cavs into the NCAA Division ll and the Great Lakes Intercollegiate Athletic Conference.
+Walsh University alumni Tim Mead begins his 31st season as the Cavs’ field general.
+The all-time leader in victories (651), Mead guided the 2013 Cavs to a 22-22 overall mark and 14-17 finish in their first year in the Great Lakes Intercollegiate Athletic Conference.
+After receiving the green light for full NCAA ll membership in the summer of 2013, the Cavs are full go for the post season this spring.

+The Cavs have enjoyed much success under Mead.
 In 2007, he led Walsh to 29 wins and their first trip to the NAIA World Series.
-After a 9-7 regular season finish in the American Mideast Conference North, Walsh stormed their way through the NAIA Region IX Tournament, and then hosted and won the East Coast Super Regional to earn the World Series berth.
+After a 9-7 regular season finish in the American Mideast Conference North, Walsh stormed their way through the NAIA Region IX Tournament, and then hosted, and won the East Coast Super Regional to earn the World Series berth.
 At the series the Cavs won their first game, before being eliminated by Houston Baptist.
 In 2005, Mead led Walsh to the AMC North title and was named AMC North and Region IX Coach of the Year.
-He had previously directed Walsh to a school record 36 wins and the AMC regular season championship in 2000, and was selected AMC and NAIA Region IX Coach of the Year.
+He had previously directed Walsh to a school record 36 wins, and the AMC regular season championship in 2000, and was selected AMC and NAIA Region IX Coach of the Year.
 Mead also directed Walsh to the Mid-Ohio Conference title in 1991 and was named District 22 Coach of the Year.
 Walsh reached its only District 22 title game that year, and won a then school record 29 games.
 Mead’s 1996 team also won 29 games and reached the MOC semifinals.
-Under Mead, the Cavs have qualified for post-season play in 16 of the last 23 seasons.
+Under Mead, the Cavs have qualified for post-season play in 16 of the last 24 seasons.

 In 2002, Tim served on the staff of the NAIA team that toured Czechoslovakia as an assistant to Sam Riggleman.
 He was inducted into the Greater Stark County Amateur Baseball Hall of Fame in 2001.
 In 2005, he concluded a seven-year term as an officer of the NAIA Baseball Coaches Association.
 In May 2006 he was inducted into the Allegany County (NY) Athletic Association Hall of Fame.
 Tim recently completed his term as an officer for the American Baseball Coaches Association Executive Committee and is currently on the Board of Directors.